2024 Broadband Development Congress Whitepaper Launch Highlights Artificial Intelligence's (AI) Role In Sustainable Fixed Networks

 A dynamic panel addressed critical themes like investments, regulatory frameworks, and financing models, with experts from Omdia, Gambia Telecom, Africa Cyber Defense Forum, MTN, Standard Bank, and ZTE Corporation discussing practical steps to accelerate broadband deployment.

 In the closing address, WBBA Director General Martin Creaner discussed the concept of smart sustainability and how AI is transforming broadband through smarter network planning, optimisation, and management.
-He elaborated on the key themes of The Role of AI in Fixed Networks Sustainability whitepaper, reiterating that the biggest challenge identified – ensuring data availability and quality – is a call to action for operators aiming to maximise AI's benefits.
+He elaborated on the key themes of The Role of AI in Fixed Networks Sustainability whitepaper, reiterating that the biggest challenge identified ensuring data availability and quality is a call to action for operators aiming to maximise AI's benefits.
+Get the whitepaper

 Distributed by APO Group on behalf of World Broadband Association (WBBA).